By Asha Sridhar

 Kidlit These Days

 Kidlit These Days by Book Riot is the perfect starting point if you want to get your finger on the pulse of the diversity discourse in children’s publishing.
-Now hosted by school librarian Matthew Winner and writer and educator Nicole Young, the podcast deliberates on topics such as body positivity, neurodiversity, and #OwnVoices among many others, and even features some author interviews.
+Now hosted by school librarian Matthew Winner and writer and educator Nicole Young, the podcast deliberates on topics such as body positivity and neurodiversity, among many others, and even features some author interviews.
 The roughly 40-50 minute episodes are engaging and nuanced.
 You can also find great book recommendations.
 If you’re interested in author and illustrator interviews, you can also tune into Winner’s other podcast, The Children’s Book Podcast.

 Minorities in Publishing